-Let me drag the country name from Fields section to Location Section.
-You can do this by dragging the country name to Location section, or simply check mark the country name column.
+Let me drag the country name from the Fields section to the Location Section.
+You can do this by dragging the country name to the Location section, or simply checkmark the country name column.

-Next, let me add the 2016 population to legend section.
+Next, let me add the 2016 population to the legend section.
 Now you see the filled map

 Let me do some quick formatting to this Power BI filled Map

 NOTE: I suggest you to refer Format Filled Maps article to understand the formatting options.